BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 ## Accelerator Architectures in HPC {#sec:chapter2-accelerator-architectures}

 Accelerators, in this setting, refer to any form of hardware specialized to a particular pattern of computation; Thus, specialized hardware may accelerate a given application code according to that codes characteristics.
-From The Dwarf Taxonomy previously presented, it is envisaged that all applications represented by a dwarf are are better suited to specific types of accelerator.
+From The Dwarf Taxonomy previously presented in [Section @sec:the-dwarf-taxonomy], it is envisaged that all applications represented by a dwarf are are better suited to specific types of accelerator.
 Accelerators commonly include GPU, FPGA, DSP, ASIC and MIC devices.
 We define accelerators to include all compute devices, including CPUs, since their architecture is well suited to accelerate the computation of specific dwarfs; Additionally, the heterogeneous configuration of side cores on modern CPUs presents a similar set of work-scheduling problems, that occur on other accelerators, primarily, these cores need to be given the appropriate work to ensure good system performance.
 The remainder of this section will present and describe each type of accelerator, its history and its uses.